Twitter has been the self-publishers go-to platform.

 Twitter, however, has always been about information, news and finding answers to questions.

 Apart from the well-known issues of spam and over-the-top automation, which experienced Twitter users know how to avoid, Twitter has always been above all else, a source of knowledge.

 So what does the future of Twitter mean for self-publishing authors?

 With so many people venturing into self-publishing, this is probably not surprising.
-This is what Twitter has always been good for.
+This is what Twitter has always been good for: finding answers to questions.

 The second conclusion is that using Twitter for book promotion will be less effective.
-While any publicity is good publicity, perhaps book promotion will need to be more refined and less ‘buy my book‘.
+While any publicity is good publicity, perhaps book promotion will need to be more focused and refined and less about ‘buy my book‘.

 Lastly.
-If readers are not coming to Twitter in droves, it might be time to consider going to where they all are now, on Facebook, Instagram and Snapchat.
+If readers are not coming to Twitter in droves, it might be time to consider going to where they all are now, on Facebook, Instagram and Pinterest.

 Yes, I can hear you.
 Who needs more time wasting social media platforms, when there is writing to do?